 A simpler explanation for Epinasty is that the sloping of the leaf is to simply allow water to flow off the leaf under heavy rain conditions.
 Even though the top part of the leaf is protected by a wax in most plants, standing pools of water on leaves, may not be good in most cases due to the disease fostering and rapid heat transfer properties of water.

 Also a much simpler explanation of why moving the leaf up in down in the wind is advantageous, is that it increases transpiration all by itself, just like blowing on hot soup evaporates more liquid then if the soup cools itself.
-Also plants that get habitually flooded may have very many small thin leaves, instead of fewer bigger thicker ones.
+Also plants that get habitually flooded may have very many small thin leaves, instead of fewer bigger thicker ones (by nick weigel).
 This being done in order to increase surface area and transpiration rates.
 The Willow would again be the example.

 Nevertheless the mechanical idea of the water pump should not be dismissed out of hand by claiming it's too anthropomorphic.
 It may help explain gaps in transpiration rates seen in current theories.
 Also there may be no other explanation of how ABA causes a continuing fluid circulation in the plant, if it does.